 Over his extensive career, Steve has represented audit committees and independent special committees investigating whistleblower allegations of fraud and other corporate wrongdoing.
 He has a deep knowledge of complex accounting and SEC reporting issues, and anti-corruption compliance, with particular focus on government enforcement and regulatory matters, ethics and compliance.

 Currently and along with many of the below-listed matters, Steve represents the Special Claims Committee of the Financial Oversight and Management Board for Puerto Rico tasked with investigating and prosecuting potential claims against third parties in its massive restructuring case, including an action to declare void more than $6 billion of bond debt.

-Steve is a regular lecturer on criminal law and procedure to bar associations, and state and federal law enforcement agencies.
+Steve is a regular lecturer on criminal law and procedure to bar associations and state and federal law enforcement agencies.
 He has been lead chair on approximately two hundred jury trials and hundreds of bench trials.
-He was previously a professor at the University of Virginia National Trial Advocacy Institute.
+He was previously an instructor at the University of Virginia National Trial Advocacy Institute.

 Before joining Brown Rudnick, Steve served as the co-chair of the White Collar Defense group at a large, multinational law firm based in New York and, prior to that, was a prosecutor for almost ten years serving as an Assistant United States Attorney in Washington, D.C. and an Assistant Commonwealth's attorney in Fairfax, Virginia.